The tenant fee ban: a guide for tenants

 After this date, some of these fees are also going to be banned, together with other fees which will be banned on all new tenancies from 1st June 2019.

-If you took out a new tenancy after 1st June, then you can’t be charged for setting up the tenancy.
+If you took out a new tenancy after the fee changes came into force, then you can’t be charged for setting up the tenancy.
 However, there are certain fees that a landlord or letting agent can legally ask you to pay:

 This is an amount of money which landlords and agents will sometimes take from a prospective tenant, to secure their new home.